Established in August 1999 as Steve's Airshow World.

 as, was chosen as the winner.

 The name Zinger Aviation Media, or Zinger Aviation, is a very easy name to remember, considering it is a play on words on my last name and it will encompass everything that was covered when it was Steve's Airshow World.
 The name change opens up many new opportunities to cover, whether it be through still or moving media (photos and video, respectively).
 The main plan is to have Zinger Aviation Media designed in two sections: Airshows and Aviation.
 Several aviation sections have been removed, such as the Aircraft Factfile and Recognition Guide (you can use Wikipedia or go to your bookstore and build your own library, and I encourage the bookstore route) and the USAF Tail Codes and Navy Carrier Air Wings pages (for being several years out of date) but new sections will be added as time passes.
-The airshow section will also see one brand new section devoted to the show site, with respect to photography conditions from show sites I've visited in the past ranked on best to worst to photograph and why.
-A store is also in the works, which will be powered by one of the largest web store hosting sites featuring some very unique aviation-related gifts.
-Many more sections will be added in the coming months so stay tuned.
+A store remains in the works, which will be powered by one of the largest web store hosting sites featuring some very unique aviation-related gifts.
+Many more sections will be added as time passes so stay tuned.

 But what about other sections of the site?
 If you've noticed, at several airshows over the last few years, non-aviation subjects have been covered in video, such as videos of female singing groups and solo singing and comedy routines.
 These were done for two reasons - to bring more attention to the respective acts, as well as by request from those respective acts.
 As a result, respect and friendship was also earned as a result and so long as Zinger Aviation Media and those acts appear at the same event, there will continue to be video.